 I always use backlights from Deadpan Robot.
 It comes with a resistor that needs to be soldered to the connector where it says plus (+).

 I have found that doing it like depicted in the picture below is the easiest and fastest way.
 Solder the resistor directly to the connector on the backlight and then bend it almost 90 degrees to the right.

 5. Install the backlight and solder the resistor and other wire to the board

 Install the backlight by sliding it into the plastic frame under the screen.
 Remove the protective sheets on the polarizer and slide it in over the backlight, making sure you don’t scratch it.
-On the backlight from Deadpan Robot there is a blue stripe on the polarizer which indicate its backside.
-Also make sure the screen becomes dark blue after you have inserted the polarizer.
+On the backlight type I use there is a blue stripe on the polarizer which indicates its backside.
+Also, make sure the screen becomes dark blue after you have inserted the polarizer.
 If it’s not dark blue then take it out again, flip it 90 degrees and insert.

 Now solder the resistor and the black wire to the board, like in the image below.
 It’s easier if you use a pair of tweezers to hold them in place as you solder.
 You may need to apply some new solder to make them stay.

 Reconnect the CPU board with the display board, put them in your case without screwing everything back together, insert batteries and start up the Game Boy to see if it’s working.
 If it doesn’t look anything like the image below then something is wrong.